Mastering Your Future: MS or MBA After Graduation

 4. What are the advantages of pursuing an MS after graduation?

-Advantages of pursuing an MS include gaining specialized knowledge and skills, potentially improving job prospects in certain industries, and the opportunity to conduct research in your chosen field.
+The advantages of pursuing an MS include gaining specialized knowledge and skills, potentially improving job prospects in certain industries, and the opportunity to conduct research in your chosen field.

 5. How does an MBA benefit me after completing my undergraduate degree?